BCemreD/eBebek/README.md

 # eBebek
-projects for Patika -  eBebek Practicum https://app.patika.dev/BCemreD
+30 little projects with Java w/o any tech or lib. for Patika -  eBebek Practicum https://app.patika.dev/BCemreD

 /*